San Francisco Fog RFC: Origins

 The club was conceived by Derrick Mickle in April 2000, upon learning of the success of the Washington Renegades RFC, established in October 1998 as the first gay/inclusive ruby club in the United States.
 Through an outreach effort, he recruited the assistance of Cameron Geddes and Bryce Eberhart to help found and start the club.
 All three had played for their college rugby teams and leveraged their experiences to shape the direction and serious purpose of the club.

 With the unexpected financial backing of an anonymous donor in summer 2000, the club's organizing efforts accelerated in August and September 2000.
 The club had its first practice with nine players on October 14, 2000.
 Later that month, the club teamed up with other gay and bisexual rugby union teams worldwide to create International Gay Rugby (IGR) in October 2000, with the Fog as a founding member club.
 Originally called the International Gay Rugby Association and Board (IGRAB), IGR is currently recognised by World Rugby as the representative organization of the LGBT and inclusive rugby community, up to the point they both have signed a Memorandum of Understanding outlining a commitment between the two organizations to work together to educate and eliminate homophobia in rugby.

 The Fog formally incorporated as a non-profit organization in the State of California soon after, with Mickle, Geddes and Eberhart as its first elected officers.
 Mickle served as president for the club's first two years and was the driving organizational force behind running the club during those initial years.
-Kevin Waizenhofer, who had played on the rugby team while attending the United States Military Academy at West Point, became the team's first head coach in November 2000.
-His extensive experience coaching high school and collegiate football teams was instrumental in establishing the team's work ethic and rapid development of player skills.
-Waizenhofer, an openly gay man, would go on to later serve pioneering roles as head coach of the rugby teams at the University of Washington and Cornell University.

 The club started from an enviable foundation of solid financial resources; a critical mass of players with prior rugby experience; and an experienced coach skilled at developing new players who had little-to-no team sports experience.
 As word spread through San Francisco's gay community, the club quickly added players.
 The club was 40+ players strong, including a handful of non-gay players, when it was admitted to the Northern California Rugby Football Union in spring 2001 with a unanimous vote.
 The club had its first union match against the Bay Area Barracus on April 7, 2001, one year after the club's conception.
 The club joined regular Division III union play, in the fall of 2001.
 The club observed its 20th anniversary on October 14, 2020.